Understanding Uncertainty Sampling via Equivalent Loss: Uncertainty Sampling for Binary Classification

-\begin{definition} We say $\tilde{l}$ is the \textit{equivalent loss} for the uncertainty function $U$ and the original loss function $l$, if it satisfies \eqref{eq:key_ODE}. \end{definition}
+\begin{definition} We say $\tilde{\ell}$ is the \textit{equivalent loss} for the uncertainty function $U$ and the original loss function $\ell$, if it satisfies \eqref{eq:key_ODE}. \end{definition}

-The equivalent loss $\tilde{l}$ can be viewed as a surrogate loss of the original loss $l$ twisted by the uncertainty function $U$.
-If $\tilde{l}$ exists, it provides a convenient handle to understand and analyze the algorithm.
-In the following, we derive the equivalent loss $\tilde{l}$ for the previous examples.
+The equivalent loss $\tilde{\ell}$ can be viewed as a surrogate loss of the original loss $\ell$ twisted by the uncertainty function $U$.
+If $\tilde{\ell}$ exists, it provides a convenient handle to understand and analyze the algorithm; as for the existence, please refer to Section~\ref{sec:multi_dim} for more detailed discussions.
+In the following, we derive the equivalent loss $\tilde{\ell}$ for the previous examples.

 \begin{example}[Continued] Example 1 considers a probabilistic model $q(\theta; X)$ that estimates the true conditional probability $\mathbb{P}(Y=+1|X)$, and the loss function is the cross-entropy loss. \begin{itemize} \item For the entropy uncertainty, the equivalent loss